The Chinook has been described as a phenomenon of nature. It was first bred in 1917 on a farm in the icy cold conditions of New Hampshire.

 Your Chinook can be expected to eat roughly 3 cups of food a day if receiving the correct amount of exercise.

-If you are concerned about dental, coat or eye health, there are a number of specially formulated dog foods that include the vitamins and minerals to assist healthy development and upkeep.
+If you are concerned about dental, coat or eye health, several specially formulated dog foods include the vitamins and minerals to assist healthy development and upkeep.

 Should your Chinook exhibit any allergies or intolerances it is best to inquire with your regular veterinarian who will be able to assist you with any dietary needs.